SeungheonOh/RonaCode/examples/README.txt

 Examples
 ========

-These examples are trans-compiled from fabianishere/brainfuck/examples[1] at Github
+Some of examples are trans-compiled from fabianishere/brainfuck/examples[1] at Github

 Files
 =====